Alec-Alameddine/poker-showdown/README.md

 2. The full player ranking
 3. Execution time, including total execution time, deck build time, and hand build time.

 Additionally, hand strength, as determined by the program's hand-ranking algorithm, is displayed next to every hand and player ranking.
+A hand strength of 1 represents the best possible hand, a Royal Flush.

 ## Hand Evaluation
 xxx